 With adoption or legal custody (permanent managing conservatorship or PMC), a new family makes a lifelong commitment to a child - giving the child a chance to have a "forever" home without CPS in his or her life.

-- Learn more about permanency options and activities
+- Learn more about adoption options

-- Learn more about adoption
+- Learn more about permanency options

-- Find a child to adopt (TARE)
+- Find a child to adopt on the Texas Adoption Resource Exchange (TARE)